What’s Azure VMs?

 Azure VM also allows users to build apps to automate scaling according to changing needs and peak periods and makes it simple to deploy virtual servers and manage storage, lessening the need to invest in hardware and streamline development processes.

 This guide will look at the costs of Azure VM pricing and give a high-level overview of the different options at your disposal.
+(For more information, see our Guide to Cloud Computing Costs.)

 The Basics of Azure VM Pricing